 For AC-coupled battery based systems SMA Solar Technology have been the clear market leaders with a extensive product portfolio and a good reputation for quality.
 Another company with a more limited product portfolio but also a good reputation is Schneider Electric.
-When there is no battery integrated in the system, SMA is still a good option, however, there are also good value brands like Huawei, SolarEdge and Ginlong Solis.
+When there is no integration of a battery in the system, SMA is still a good option.
+However, there are also good value brands like Huawei, SolarEdge and Ginlong Solis.

 Balance of System

-The “balance of system” is used as the term for all additional components which ensure the system works and is protected properly.
+The fifth of the components of solar power systems is the balance of systems.
+This “balance of system” is used as the term for all additional components which ensure the system works and has a proper protection.
 In the system design it is important to think about: